ibm-cloud-docs/speech-to-text/faq-pricing.md

 The Plus plan provides access to all of the service's features:

--   Use of both broadband and narrowband models (same as the Lite plan).
+-   Use of all available models (same as the Lite plan).
 -   Unlimited creation and use of custom language and custom acoustic models at no extra charge.
--   A maximum of one hundred concurrent transcriptions from all interfaces, WebSocket and HTTP, combined.
+-   A maximum of one hundred concurrent transcription requests from all interfaces, WebSocket and HTTP, combined.

 The plan uses a simple tiered pricing model to give high-volume users further discounts as they use the service more heavily.
 Pricing is based on the aggregate number of minutes of audio that you recognize per month: